Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Keeping a Journal

 Once per day, you may turn up to 1d12 Insight into MK if you journal about your experiences or your studies and get a good night’s rest.
-Insight in Hardened notches cannot be turned into MK and vanishes after one day.
+Insight in Hardened notches cannot be turned into MK and vanishes at the Keeper’s discretion – probably at the end of a scenario.

 ### Tomes